chebfun/chebsite/docs/functions/domain/interp1.md

 ---
-title: """interp1"""
+title: "interp1"
 layout: function-reference-item
-class_name: """domain"""
+class_name: "domain"
-function_name: """interp1"""
+function_name: "interp1"
-snippet: """CHEBFUN polynomial interpolant at any distribution of points."""
+snippet: "CHEBFUN polynomial interpolant at any distribution of points."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- INTERP1   CHEBFUN polynomial interpolant at any distribution of points.
+<pre class="help-text"> INTERP1   CHEBFUN polynomial interpolant at any distribution of points.
     P = INTERP1(X, Y, D), where X and Y are vectors, returns the CHEBFUN P defined on the domain D([1, end]) corresponding to the polynomial interpolant through the data Y(j) at points X(j).